AI with dataflows

 Enabling AI features

 Cognitive services are supported for Premium capacity nodes EM2, A2, or P1 and above.
+Cognitive services are also available with a Premium Per User (PPU) license.
 A separate AI workload on the capacity is used to run cognitive services.
-During public preview (prior to June 2019), this workload was disabled by default.
 Before using cognitive services in Power BI, the AI workload needs to be enabled in the capacity settings of the admin portal.
 You can turn on the AI workload in the workloads section, and define the maximum amount of memory you would like this workload to consume.
 The recommended memory limit is 20%.
 Exceeding this limit causes the query to slow down.

 Getting started with Cognitive Services in Power BI